IEEEAVTest2021/deliverable-2/report/README.md

 Please submit the following two items to this folder:
 1. A (written) simulation test report, which documents the generated test scenarios, classes, scripting methods, simulation test coverage, and problem findings.
-Please include the following sections in the report:
+Sample structure of the simulation test report (for reference only):
   * Section 1 Introduction
     * Test organization and roles
     * Challenge strategy and planning